The Forwarding Firewall service provides a policy framework to direct and manage traffic passing through the firewall:

 Intrusion Prevention System (IPS)

 The tightly integrated Intrusion Prevention System (IPS) monitors the network for malicious activities and blocks detected network attacks for both IPv4 and IPv6 traffic.
 The IPS engine analyzes network traffic and continuously compares the bitstream with its internal signature database for known attack patterns.
-IPS must be globally enabled on a Barracuda CloudGen Firewall.
+IPS must be globally enabled on the firewall.
 However, you can enable or disable IPS for each firewall rule.